platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 The service type `oracle-mysql` refers to MySQL as released by Oracle, Inc.
 Other than the type, MySQL and MariaDB are otherwise identical and the rest of this page refers to both equally.

+Note that changing the service type leads to data removal.
+To switch between these service types, first [export your data](#exporting-data).
+Then remove the old service and create a new one.
+Then [import your data](#importing-data) to the new service.

 | **`mariadb`** | **`mysql`** | **`oracle-mysql`** |
 |----------------------------------|---------------|-------------------------|